 Eve Reshetnik-Brawner has always had a passion for gardening and for studying, growing and drawing plants.
 She has a degree in landscape architecture and over ten years of professional experience in that field.
 She has a special love and knowledge of roses, fragrant flowers, ornamental grasses, clematis, natives, vegetables and herbs.
 Eve, with Mikl, designed the rose garden at the Boulder Dushanbe Tea House.
 In her “spare” time she is a musician, a ceramic artist and loves to cook.
 Eve is available for garden consultations.

 Mikl Brawner got his initial training along the creeks and woods of eastern Iowa.
 He studied biology at the University of Iowa, then went to India with the Peace Corps.
 Back in America, he managed a small organic apple orchard, and started a tree care business.
 Studying plants, researching alternatives to pesticides, and developing a xeriscape garden led him from the tree tops to a plant nursery.
 Now the evolving Harlequin’s Gardens is his life-work, helping the gardening community to bring nature into their personal lives and homes using sustainable plants, materials and methods.
 His current passion is soil health, and designing an energy-efficient greenhouse.
 He was honored with the 2009 PaceSetter Award for the Environment.

-And we’re delighted to have occasional help from: Sharron Zaun, Marty Crigler, Marilyn Kakudo, Linda Moore, Heron Stombock and Nancy Wolfson.
+And we’re delighted to have occasional help from: Sharron Zaun, Marilyn Kakudo, Linda Moore, Heron Stombock, and Engrid Winslow.